csecht/synthesize-disks/README.md

 ### Overview:
 The script `synthdisks.py` is designed to create sets of synthetic randomly augmented images of plain disks to use in YOLO object detection training with custom data.
 Each image file is saved with a corresponding text file containing the bounding box and label data in YOLO format (class, x-center, y-center, h, w).
 To change the desired image size, edit the img_shape variable in `synthdisks.main()` (just below local imports), as needed.

 If running from an IDE, edit the main() function to set the desired number of images per run and their starting file name index.
-The current variables are num_image_files = 10 and start_idx = 0.
+The default variables are num_image_files = 10 and start_idx = 0.

 If running from the command line, uncomment in main() function: